allegheny-college-cmpsc-580-spring-2025/course-materials/README.md

 >
 > Donald Knuth, "An Interview with Donald Knuth, 1974 ACM Turing Award Recipient

+> Good Judgment depends mostly on experience and experience usually comes from poor judgment.
+>
+> Some guy at a Rotary Club meeting, Muncie, Indiana, the _Muncie Evening Press_, 1932

 ### Course information

 #### Meeting times